frictionlessdata/datapackage/content/docs/guides/data-package-csvw.md

 Data Package is a set of specifications to describe datasets, data files and tabular data.
 It can describe data files that are not tabular and includes extra specifications for those that are (i.e. [Table Dialect](/standard/table-dialect/) and [Table Schema](/standard/table-schema/)).

-CSVW is a set of specifications to describe delimited text files (CSV, TSV) only.
+CSVW is a set of specifications to describe delimited text files (CSV, TSV) only (i.e. [Model for Tabular Data and Metadata on the Web](https://www.w3.org/TR/2015/REC-tabular-data-model-20151217/) and [Metadata Vocabulary for Tabular Data](https://www.w3.org/TR/2015/REC-tabular-metadata-20151217/)).

 ## Maintenance